-- Engaged European societal actors in a multi-actor dialogue and in co-creating a participatory roadmap of actions for tackling the marine societal challenge of marine transportation and based on Responsible and Innovation principles; - Started the process of federating Civil Society Organisations (CSOs), citizens, businesses, industry, research, policy-makers and communicators face-to-face and on-line; - Set in motion inclusive mechanisms for sharing knowledge and best practice, building common understanding and co-creating solutions to marine societal challenges and based them on the principles of Responsible Research and Innovation; - Facilitated federation of communities and networks on the MARINA digital platform.
+- Engaged European societal actors in a multi-actor dialogue and in co-creating a participatory roadmap of actions for tackling the marine societal challenge of marine transportation and based on Responsible and Innovation principles; - 2.
+Started the process of federating Civil Society Organisations (CSOs), citizens, businesses, industry, research, policy-makers and communicators face-to-face and on-line; - 3.
+Set in motion inclusive mechanisms for sharing knowledge and best practice, building common understanding and co-creating solutions to marine societal challenges and based them on the principles of Responsible Research and Innovation; - 4.
+Facilitated federation of communities and networks on the MARINA digital platform.

-How can Responsible Research and Innovation ensure a smart, sustainable and inclusive Blue Growth in Europe?
+4.2 How can Responsible Research and Innovation ensure a smart, sustainable and inclusive Blue Growth in Europe?

 Europe is facing "innovation emergency": it spends 0.8% of GDP less than the USA and 1.5% less than Japan on Research & Development (R&D) every year.
-Thousands of European best researchers and innovators have moved to countries where conditions are more favourable, despite the support by the European Union to foster research and innovation in terms of networking, funding2, social business, start-up, dissemination and incubation3.
+Thousands of European best researchers and innovators have moved to countries where conditions are more favorable1, despite the support by the European Union to foster research and innovation in terms of networking, funding2, social business, start-up, dissemination and incubation3.
+Therefore, in 2018, the European Commission will increase the support of smart and inclusive growth with ε 76.5 billion in commitments and ε 66.4 billion in payments, i.e. up by 2.1% and 17.5% respectively compared to 2017.

-Therefore, in 2018, the European Commission will increase the support of smart and inclusive growth with €76.5 billion in commitments and €66.4 billion in payments, i.e. up by 2.1% and 17.5% respectively compared to 2017.
 Seas and oceans are drivers of the European economy and have great potential for innovation and growth.
 They can contribute to achieving the goals of the Europe 2020 strategy for smart, sustainable and inclusive growth.
-Accordingly, the European Union has set out the Blue Growth long-term strategy to support sustainable development in the marine and informal science education and the take up of gender and ethics in the research and innovation content and process.